bcmichael/RNMR-Docs/docs/command/full_command.md

 Defaults: ISIZE+1 MIN(SIZE/4,8) MIN(SIZE-M,512)

-Prerequisites: Time domain data in processing buffer 1 (TIME)
+Prerequisites: Time domain data in processing buffer (TIME)

 Description:
-`LPF` performs forward linear prediction.
-Based on the specified number of current data points, `LPF` calculates values oto extend the FID.
+`LPF` performs forward linear prediction on an fid in the visible processing buffer.
+Based on the specified number of current data points, `LPF` calculates values to extend the FID.
 In a linear prediction calculation the points in the FID are modelled as a linear combination of an adjacent series of points in the FID.
 In the case of forward linear prediction these points come before the point to be predicted.
-A set of coefficients used in this linear combination is fit such that this linear combination is accurate for a set of known good points in the FID and then in the case of forward linear prediction, they to extend the FID.
+A set of coefficients used in this linear combination is fit such that this linear combination is accurate for a set of known good points in the FID and then in the case of forward linear prediction, they are used to extend the FID.

 By using forward linear prediction, one may decrease the number of data points in a given dimension that must be acquired to avoid truncation errors.
 This ability is particularly useful in obtaining multidimensional data sets since the number of slices that must be physically acquired, and thus the spectrometer time required, is reduced.
-For well-behaved FID's, the number of data points may often be doubled with forward linear prediction. `LPF` operates only on the data in the visible processing buffer (buffer 1).
-The user need not be viewing this buffer to use `LPF`.
+For well-behaved FID's, the number of data points may often be doubled with forward linear prediction.

 The first parameter, rlim, is the number of points desired after linear prediction. `LPF` will calculate points SIZE+1 through rlim based on a specified number of points in the original FID. if rlim is omitted only one point will be predicted.
-The value of rlim cannot be smaller than the current size of the FID as shown by `SHOW BUF SIZE` or larger than the allocated size of the buffer as displayed and set by `DBSZ`.
+The value of rlim cannot be smaller than the current size of the FID (as shown by `SHOW BUF SIZE`) or larger than the allocated size of the buffer (as displayed and set by `DBSZ`).

 The second parameter, m, specifies how many known points are used for fitting the linear prediction coefficients.
 If m is omitted RNMR will not prompt for it and will use either a quarter of the FID or 8 whichever is smaller.
 The value of